-- L1: Organisms are organized on a cellular basis and have a finite life span. (p.
-26) - L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms. (p.
-27) - L3: Genetic information is passed down from one generation of organisms to another. (p.
-28) - L4: The unity and diversity of organisms, living and extinct, is the result of evolution. (p.
+L1: Organisms are organized on a cellular basis and have a finite life span. (p.
+26)

+L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms. (p.
+27)

+L3: Genetic information is passed down from one generation of organisms to another. (p.
+28)

+L4: The unity and diversity of organisms, living and extinct, is the result of evolution. (p.
 29)

-The Core Ideas of Using Science

 U1: Scientists explain phenomena using evidence obtained from observations and or scientific investigations.
-Evidence may lead to developing models and or theories to make sense of phenomena.
-As new evidence is discovered, models and theories can be revised. (p.
-30 & 31)
+Evidence may lead phenomena.
+As new evidence is discovered, models and